neurobagel/documentation/docs/data_prep.md

   Neurobagel does not allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV (however, subjects who have phenotypic data but no BIDS data are allowed).
+- If the dataset is longitudinal, the session IDs in the phenotypic TSV MAY match the session IDs in the BIDS dataset, but don't have to.
+  If matching session IDs are present in the phenotypic TSV and the BIDS dataset, neurobagel will interpret this to mean that the phenotypic data is associated with the corresponding BIDS session.
+  If phenotypic and BIDS session IDs do not match, Neurobagel will treat them as distinct sessions.

 ## Examples of valid phenotypic TSVs